swati57/MyPortfolio/README.md

+# Welcome to my personal responsive portfolio project built using React.

+# Sections added are:
+1. About Section
+2. Qualification
+3. Skills
+4. Experience
+5. Contact information

+## Technologies Used
+- React
+- HTML/CSS
+- JavaScript

+## Usage
+To use this project, simply clone the repository and run `npm install` to install dependencies.
+After that, you can start the development server using `npm start`.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.